pakkinlau/pakkinlau/README.md

 - [JobsDB scraper](https://gist.github.com/pakkinlau/467d0e5a676a8759039d11a0e95f3327): A python script that scrape the job information from JOBSDB, a popular recruiter website in Hong Kong.
 It also tries to count mentioned skillsets and then make simple statistics for the data collected.

 ---

-### 📚Fields of interest

-- Big data analytics and machine learning
-- Knowledge modeling and Knowledge base schema design
-- Knowledge mining and curation (For personal or multi-user use)

 <!--
 ### Status: Testing stage 🦖